Punggol Bus Interchange

-Punggol Temporary Bus Interchange is a temporary bus interchange in Punggol New Town, Singapore, located adjacent to the Punggol MRT/LRT station.
-It was built to allow for easy dismantling when the site is redeveloped as part of a major commercial development when Punggol New Town is more developed.
+Punggol Bus Interchange is a bus interchange in Punggol New Town, Singapore, located adjacent to the Punggol MRT/LRT station.
+The facility was initially built as a temporary bus interchange, featuring a dismantlable structure to facilitate removal should the area be redeveloped for large-scale commercial projects after Punggol New Town’s development.
 The bus interchange was officially opened on 30 November 2003.
+With the opening of the Punggol Coast Bus Interchange in June 2025, there are no plans to redevelop the current Punggol Bus Interchange.

 History

-Before the opening of the Punggol Bus Interchange, there is only one bus terminal at Punggol, which is the Punggol Road End Bus Terminal, which has been existed since the 1980s and is home to Bus Services 82 and 83.
-Bus Service 83 was shortened to Hougang Central Bus Interchange, and renumbered service 147 in June 1992, and Bus Service 147 was amended via Stamford Road, Selegie Road and Little India area skipping Victoria Street and Lavender Street.
-Bus Service 82 was converted to a loop service from Serangoon to Punggol Road End with the opening of the North East line, as the actual route duplicated most of Bus Services 100 and 107, before it was amended to terminate at the interchange and loop at Serangoon Central, while it no longer serves Punggol Point.
-With the amendment, a new Bus Service 84 was introduced to cover the lost sectors of Bus Service 82 which originally served Punggol Point.
+Before the opening of the Punggol Bus Interchange, there was only one bus terminal at Punggol, which was the Punggol Road End Bus Terminal.
+It had existed since the 1980s with only Services 82 and 83 serving the terminal.
+Service 83 was shortened to Hougang Central Bus Interchange, and renumbered Service 147 in June 1992, while Service 82 was converted to a loop service from Serangoon to Punggol Road End with the opening of the North East line.
+82 was later amended to terminate at the interchange and loop at Serangoon Central, no longer serving Punggol Point.
+With the amendment, a new Service 84 was introduced to cover the lost sectors of Service 82 at Punggol Point.

 Opening

 The SGD $1.9-million temporary Punggol Bus Interchange took 10 months to construct and was officially opened on 30 November 2003 by Teo Chee Hean.
-Before the opening of the interchange, Punggol's only bus terminal was the Punggol Road End Bus Terminal which had only two Bus Services, 82 and 83.
-The bus terminal was closed and converted into a bus stop when the interchange started operations.
+The Punggol Road End Bus Terminal was then closed and converted into a bus stop when the interchange started operations.
+The interchange was then operated by SBS Transit, but was handed over to Go-Ahead Singapore in 2016.